Higher Ground Meadow

 Children are of course welcome, please ensure they are accompanied by an adult and that they are quiet, especially as there could be newly bereaved visiting.

-Higher Ground Meadow is open daily from 8am. – dusk.
+Higher Ground Meadow is open daily 8.30am. – sunset.
 Should you need to visit outside of these times for security reasons we will need to be informed in advance.
 If you visit and find a funeral taking place you may still enter some people prefer to walk quietly around the back of the barn and enter through the side gate.

 Burial terms and conditions.